ibm-cloud-docs/codeengine/fleet-cancel.md

 :   The ID of the fleet.

 `--force`
-:   Force the cancelation without a confirmation prompt.
+:   Force the cancellation without a confirmation prompt.

 `--ignore-not-found`
 :   Do not fail if the specified fleet is not found.